-Types of Hormone Replacement Therapy That Effectively Treat Hormone Imbalance
+Types Of Hormone Replacement Therapy That Effectively Treat Hormone Imbalance

 Menopause in women and andropause in men comes with serious health and physiological challenges.
-You may form erratic sleep patterns, experience vaginal dryness, night sweats, muscle wasting, increased irritability, and a host of other age-associated symptoms.
+You may form erratic sleep patterns, experience feminine area dryness, night sweats, muscle wasting, increased irritability, and a host of other age-associated symptoms.
 To treat and manage these symptoms, doctors are increasingly recommending various types of hormone replacement therapy.